Tago Mago: Release

 Tago Mago was released as a double album, released by United Artists Records in Germany, in August 1971.
 The British release, with different artwork, followed in February 1972.
 Initially, Can planned to edit the sessions down to a single album, leaving out the more experimental material on the second disc.
 However, their manager, Hildegard Schmidt, liked the material on the second record, saying it "really represented this group", and insisted they should release it on a second LP.
-Hildegard approached United Artists and Liberty Records, telling the labels they would only allow the release of Tago Mago as a double album.
+She told United Artists and Liberty Records that the group would only allow the release of Tago Mago as a double album.

 The side-long track "Halleluhwah", which closes the first disc, was shortened from 18½ to 3½ minutes for release as the B-side of the non-album single "Turtles Have Short Legs", a novelty song recorded during the Tago Mago sessions and released by Liberty Records in 1971.
-A different, 5½-minute edit of "Halleluhwah" would later appear on the compilation Cannibalism in 1978, while "Turtles Have Short Legs" remained out of print until its inclusion on Cannibalism 2 in 1992.
+A different, 5½-minute edit of "Halleluhwah" would appear on the compilation Cannibalism in 1978; "Turtles Have Short Legs" remained out of print until its inclusion on Cannibalism 2 in 1992.

 Reception and legacy

-Tago Mago has been critically acclaimed, and is credited with pioneering various modern musical styles.
+Tago Mago received critical acclaim, and is credited with pioneering various modern musical styles.
 Raggett called Tago Mago a "rarity of the early '70s, a double album without a wasted note."
 Many critics, particularly in the United Kingdom, were eager to praise the album, and by the end of 1971 Can had played their first show in the country.

 Julian Cope wrote in Krautrocksampler that Tago Mago "sounds only like itself, like no-one before or after" and described the lyrics as delving "below into the Unconscious."
 Dummy called it "a genre-defining work of psychedelic, experimental rock music."
 Melody Maker critic Simon Reynolds described it as "shamanic avant-funk."

-In a mixed review, Michael Watts of Melody Maker praised Tago Mago for its "strange, alien quality" as contrasted with the "placidity and unadventurousness" of Pink Floyd's recent Meddle, while lamenting the lack of "any deep sense of the spirit of rock and roll in the music.
+In a mixed review, Michael Watts of Melody Maker praised Tago Mago for its "strange, alien quality" as contrasted with the "placidity and unadventurousness" of Pink Floyd's recent Meddle, but lamented the lack of "any deep sense of the spirit of rock and roll in the music.
 It's music of the head, and not the heart."